-Covered Service What you pay Acupuncture for chronic low back pain (cont'd) improving or is regressing.
+Covered Service What you pay Acupuncture for chronic low back pain (cont'd) Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a master's or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
 Covered services are provided through American Specialty Health Plans of California, Inc. (ASH Plans) participating providers.
 For more information, or to locate an ASH Plans participating provider you may call ASH Plans at (800) 678-9133 [TTY: 711], Monday through Friday, 5 a.m. to 8 p.m.
 PT, April 1st through September 30th and Sunday through Saturday, 8 a.m. to 8 p.m.
 PT, October 1st through March 31st.
-You can also call Blue Shield 65 Plus Plan 2 Customer Service or go to blueshieldca.com/find-a-doctor to locate an ASH Plans participating provider.
-Additional telehealth services You pay \$0.
+You can also call Blue Shield 65 Plus Customer Service or go to blueshieldca.com/find-a-doctor to locate an ASH Plans participating provider.
+Additional telehealth services Teladoc Health provides Physician consultations by phone or You pay \$0.

-Covered Service What you pay Additional telehealth services (cont'd) not intended to replace care from your Primary Care Physician.
+video 24/7/365.
+Teladoc Health Physicians can diagnose and treat basic medical conditions and can also prescribe certain medication.
+Teladoc Health is a supplemental service that is not intended to replace care from your Primary Care Physician.
 Please log into blueshieldca.com/teladochealth or the Blue Shield of California app to request a visit.
 If you have questions, you may contact Teladoc Health by phone at 1-800-Teladoc (1-800-835-2362) [TTY: 711], 24 hours a day, 7 days a week, 365 days a year.

+Additional telehealth services\ (cont'd)

+\Services do not apply to the plan's maximum out-of-pocket limit.

+Ambulance services

-Services do not apply to the plan's maximum out-of-pocket limit.
-Ambulance services You pay \$250 per trip, each way for Medicare-covered Covered ambulance services, whether for an emergency or ground ambulance non-emergency situation, include fixed wing, rotary wing, and services. ground ambulance services, to the nearest appropriate facility that can provide care if they're furnished to a member whose medical condition is such that other means of transportation You pay 20% coinsurance could endanger the person's health or if authorized by our per trip, each way for plan.
-If the covered ambulance services aren't for an Medicare-covered air emergency situation, it should be documented that the ambulance services. member's condition is such that other means of transportation could endanger the person's health and that Although most providers transportation by ambulance is medically required. collect the applicable costsharing at the time of service, this may not occur Prior authorization may be required and is the responsibility of for ambulance services. your provider.
-You may receive a bill for the entire cost of the ambulance service.
-If this occurs, simply submit your bill to: Blue Shield 65 Plus Plan 2
+Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they're furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by our plan.
+If the covered ambulance services aren't for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

+Prior authorization may be required and is the responsibility of your provider.